fasiha/ebisu/README.md

 The only required argument is `firstHalflife`, your best guess as to how much time it'll take for this student's probability of recall for this fact to drop to 50%.
 Ebisu doesn't care about what time units you use so you have to be consistent: pick hours or days or whatever, and use the same unit everywhere.

-> Ebisu is Bayesian, so it doesn't treat `firstHalflife` as "the truth", but rather as your probabilistic belief about the halflife before you see any quizzes, considering only what you know about this student and this fact.
+> Ebisu is Bayesian, so it doesn't treat `firstHalflife` as "the truth", but rather as your probabilistic _pripr_ belief about the halflife, _prior_ to seeing any quizzes and considering only what you know about this student and this fact.
 More specifically, you are telling Ebisu that that after `firstHalflife` time units have elapsed, the student's memory will decay to a `Beta(α, β)` random variable, with both parameters, `α` and `β`, set to `initialAlphaBeta > 1`.
 Here's what that looks like visually for a few different `initialAlphaBeta`:
 >
 > ![Distribution of Beta random variables with parameters 1.25, 2, 5, and 10](./figures/betas.svg)
 >